zino-hofmann/graphql-flutter/packages/graphql/README.md

 #### Updating WebSocket socket connection

-in some cases you want to update your websocket connection like this issue #727 to do that you have to do 2 things
+In some cases, you want to update your web socket connection (as described in #727), in order to implement this functionality you need to do the following steps:

 1- create your custom websocket link